Execution Order

 Chat

 Sends a plain chat message directly to the interacting player.
 Supports all TextFormatter variables (e.g. {username}, {variable:name}).
-Everything after chat: is the message — colons in the message text are allowed.
+Everything after chat: is the message — colons in the message text are allowed. message: is an alias and behaves identically.

 FormatDescription